RTEMS/rtems-docs/bsp_howto/bsp_howto.rst

 be indicative of the functionality of the code within that directory.

 The build order of the BSP is determined by the Makefile structure.
-This structure is discussed in more detail in the :ref:`Makefiles <Makefiles>` chapter.
+This structure is discussed in more detail in the `Makefiles`_ chapter.

 *NOTE:* This manual refers to the gen68340 BSP for numerous concrete